ppossanzini/MapZilla/docs/source/Mapping-inheritance.md

 Assert.IsType<OnlineOrderDto>(mapped);
 ```

-You will notice that because the mapped object is a OnlineOrder, AutoMapper has seen you have a more specific mapping for OnlineOrder than OrderDto, and automatically chosen that.
+You will notice that because the mapped object is a OnlineOrder, MapZilla has seen you have a more specific mapping for OnlineOrder than OrderDto, and automatically chosen that.

 ## Specifying inheritance in derived classes